karenbajador/Kazzle-Dazzle/_posts/2018-02-04-why-i-want-to-be-a-tech-blogger.md

 ## [](#header-2)The plan.

 ### [](#header-3)Develop a habit
 One develops a habit if it is done consistently.
 I plan to deliver the same amount of output in a given timeframe.
-My goal is to publish 1 post every fortnight.
+My goal is to publish atleast 1 post every fortnight.

 ### [](#header-3)Commit to a schedule
 I will allot my weekends (Friday-Sunday) to my blog works.
 I can flexibly work any time during those days as long as I conclude something to publish on Monday morning every fortnight.
+Adhering to such commitment will help me keep my learning pace and enthusiasm in building projects just so I can provide content to my blog.

 <br/><br/><br/>